eraevous/Cognitive-Scaffolding/purpose_files/core.embeddings.embedder.purpose.md

 - Create embeddings for parsed, raw, summary, or metadata text.
 - Insert vectors into `FaissStore` for later retrieval or clustering.
 - Store a JSON map linking hashed IDs to document filenames.
+- When segmenting, persist chunk metadata with embeddings for downstream search.

 ### 📥 Inputs & 📤 Outputs
 | Direction | Name | Type | Brief Description |